-TIP: Stay in Springdale, just near the southern park entrance.
-That’s the best place to be if you want to beat the crowds.
+Good to know: Stay in Springdale, just near the southern park entrance.
+This is the best place to be if you want to beat the crowds.
 Here you can find our complete guide for where to stay near Zion National Park.

 - Suggestion by Deb from The Visa Project

 Arches National Park is one of the most popular parks in the USA.
 Visiting this place with its incredible orange and red rock landscapes with more than 2000 sandstone arches is like stepping into another realm.
 Arches has something for everyone.
-Hiking, camping, stargazing, rock-climbing, or ranger-led programs – there are so many things to do.
+Hiking, camping, 4×4 tours, stargazing, rock-climbing, ranger-led programs, and even scenic flights – there are so many things to do.

 TIP: Even if you go in October, you still have to make sure that you stay hydrated and apply ample sunscreen.
 If you plan to go hiking, make sure to wear sturdy shoes with enough tread to give you traction.
 For the best experience, stay in Moab and plan at least 2-3 days in this area.